pieroproietti/penguins-eggs/README.md

 - `-y, --year`: Retrieves statistics for the current year.

 **DESCRIPTION**
-The `eggs tools stat` command allows users to obtain statistics from SourceForge, a web-based service that provides version control, collaboration, and distribution tools for software development projects.
-By executing this command, users can retrieve various metrics and data related to their projects hosted on SourceForge.
+<p align="justify"> The `eggs tools stat` command allows users to obtain statistics from SourceForge, a web-based service that provides version control, collaboration, and distribution tools for software development projects.
+By executing this command, users can retrieve various metrics and data related to their projects hosted on SourceForge.</p>

 **EXAMPLES**
 ```